 - Outside the EU, in addition to the support you receive for education / training in Germany (grant / loan), the benefits correspond to allowances for a stay abroad, demonstrably necessary tuition fees, travel expenses, and health insurance costs.

 That depends on the respective host country.
 However, applicants should have solid language skills (at least level B1) in order to be able to follow the classes in the host country and to complete coursework.

 In some countries, in addition to study programs taught in the national language, programs in other languages of instruction are also available.
 For example, there are English-language study programs in most northern European countries (Sweden, Norway, Finland, Denmark), in the Netherlands, in Central and Eastern Europe, and at universities in Asia and South Africa.
-In these cases, you should check whether an English-language course is offered in the desired discipline at the host institution.
-In addition to good English skills, applicants / nominees should have at least a basic knowledge of the national language for better integration.
+In these cases, you should check whether an English-language course is offered in the desired field and level of study at the target university.
+Apart from good English skills, applicants should have at least a basic knowledge of the national language for better integration.

 The Language Center of the University of Stuttgart offers a wide range of language courses and tests for university studies and internships abroad.

 Semesters of leave are not included in the number of semesters studied.
-An application for a semester of leave can only be made if you are unable to attend courses at the University of Stuttgart for at least 3 weeks during the lecture period of the respective semester due to your stay abroad.
 Detailed information on the topic of leave of absence is provided on our website.

 Please first check with your examination committee whether the exam regulations of your study program allow you to apply for semesters of leave for studies or an internship abroad.